oVirt/ovirt-site/source/documentation/webadmin/addtabs.html.md

                      setWindow(model);
                      ...

-the setWindow will open the dialog (model wise) - an event will be raised for the presenter to opan a new window in the view.
+The setWindow method will "open" the dialog (model wise) - an event will be raised for the presenter to open a new window in the view.

-Add to the model UICommands for closing it or submitting something to the server
+Add to the model UICommands for closing the dialog and/or submitting something to the server.
+In the following example, we add a UICommand for saving the object ("OnSave") and another one for canceling the operation ("Cancel"):

                      ....
                      UICommand onSaveCommand = new UICommand("OnSave", this);